Introduction to the English legal system :

 – The : different kinds of lords temporal:

-- Life peers: a peer is a member of the HL.
-They are people appointed by the Queen on the recommendation of the Prime Minister or the appointment commission of the HL.
+- Life peers: a peer is a member of the House of Lords.
+They are people appointed by the Queen on the recommendation of the Prime Minister or the appointment commission of the House of Lords.

 - Elected hereditary peers:these are the 92 remaining peers.

 - Until 2009: judicial peers.
-They were the members of the HL who are from the judicial comity.
-The HL doesn’t have a judicial function anymore and
+They were the members of the House of Lords who are from the judicial comity.
+The House of Lords doesn’t have a judicial function anymore and

 Lords temporal because there are Lords spiritual who are 26 bishops of the Church of England.
 This presence of church men is still controverted in England.
-Why only the church of England? .
+Why only the church of England?
 We mustn’t forget that there is a democratic process since 1999.
-There was a bill, a proposal to review the composition of the HL which was presented in 2011.
+There was a bill, a proposal to review the composition of the House of Lords which was presented in 2011.
 It was presented that 80% of the Lords will be elected and not appoint.

 There is more benches in the middle for independent lords.

-They share the task with the members of Parliament of making law, of considering what public policy should be and thirdly the government is responsible before the HL and the HC (holding government to account).
+They share the task with the members of Parliament of making law, of considering what public policy should be and thirdly the government is responsible before the House of Lords and the House of Commons (holding government to account).
 They ask questions to the government.

 Parliamentary sovereignty is a principle of the UK constitution; it makes parliament the supreme legal authority in the UK.
 When we said that the Parliament is sovereign that means that nobody over the parliament exist in the UK.